-The firm has a policy of recruiting as many trainees as possible from its paralegals.
+The firm has a policy of exclusively recruiting trainees from its paralegal pool.
 The firm’s training partner, Emma Hatley, explained the benefits of this policy in an article in The Times in February 2017 entitled Jump from paralegal to partner.

 The article recounts the story of Peter Neenan’s journey from joining the firm as a paralegal in 2006 to becoming a partner in the Aviation department in 2015.
 You can read more about this here.